gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | AvailablePageSchema | yes | Request body |

-Modify and update the content of a page.
+Use this API to update a page for a theme by its ID.

 *Returned Response:*